h2oai/h2ogpt/blog/README.md

 In this blog, we'll explore our journey in building h2oGPT in our effort to democratize AI.

-## Why Build an Open-Source LLM?
+## Why Open-Source LLMs?

-Open-source LLMs are needed today for several reasons:
-1. **Innovation and Customization**: Open-source LLMs foster collaboration and innovation, enabling users to adapt models to their unique needs and drive advancements in AI and natural language processing.
-2. **Transparency and Skill Development**: Open-source LLMs provide transparency, helping users identify biases or limitations while serving as educational resources to develop skills and grow the AI community.
-3. **Competitive Landscape and Data Security**: Open-source LLMs promote competition in the AI industry and allow on-premise deployment, ensuring data privacy and security.

-The main goal of building h2oGPT was to overcome limitations in existing models with non-permissive licenses or data restrictions for commercial use.
+While LLMs like OpenAI's ChatGPT/GPT-4, Microsoft's Bing AI Chat, Google's Bard, and Cohere are powerful and effective, they have certain limitations compared to open-source LLMs:

+1. **Data Privacy and Security**: Using hosted LLMs requires sending data to external servers.
+This can raise concerns about data privacy, security, and compliance, especially for sensitive information or industries with strict regulations.
+2. **Dependency and Customization**: Hosted LLMs often limit the extent of customization and control, as users rely on the service provider's infrastructure and predefined models.
+Open-source LLMs allow users to tailor the models to their specific needs, deploy on their own infrastructure, and even modify the underlying code.
+3. **Cost and Scalability**: Hosted LLMs usually come with usage fees, which can increase significantly with large-scale applications.
+Open-source LLMs can be more cost-effective, as users can scale the models on their own infrastructure without incurring additional costs from the service provider.
+4. **Access and Availability**: Hosted LLMs may be subject to downtime or limited availability, affecting users' access to the models.
+Open-source LLMs can be deployed on-premises or on private clouds, ensuring uninterrupted access and reducing reliance on external providers.

+Overall, open-source LLMs offer greater flexibility, control, and cost-effectiveness, while addressing data privacy and security concerns.
+They foster a competitive landscape in the AI industry and empower users to innovate and customize models to suit their specific needs.

+## Why h2oGPT?

+Existing open-source LLMs have several limitations:

+1. **License Restrictions**: Some models like Llama carry non-permissive (e.g., GPL) licenses that disallow commercial use.
+Other models like Dolly were trained on data with copy-left licences that prevents fine-tuning without open-sourcing.
+2. **Not Ready for Use**: Models like Pythia or GPT-NeoX are likely undertrained and/or not fine-tuned for downstream tasks like code completion or chatbots.
+3. **Too small or too big**: Models like Bloom are either too small (<=7B parameters) or too big (176B parameters), also likely undertrained, and not ready for business use.
+4. **Fine-tuned on questionable data at best**: Models like Alpaca, GPT4All are trained on data that was collected from ChatGPT (e.g. via ShareGPT), and their terms of service disallow competitive use.

 We aimed to create a powerful LLM using fully permissive data and models, enabling broader access for businesses and commercial products without legal concerns, thus expanding access to cutting-edge AI while adhering to licensing requirements.

 ## The H2O.ai LLM Ecosystem